 What are beneficial insects you might ask…

 Most people who have a garden are alarmed by the sight of any kinds of insects.
-The first reaction to bugs is usually horror and most people decide to use pesticide in order to protect their flowers and plants against invasions of a variety of insects.
+The first reaction to bugs is often horror and a decision to use pesticide to protect their flowers and plants against invasions of a variety of insects.

 This is a natural reaction in a way because there are many insects that feed on leaves of plants and if there are too many of them they can cause serious damage to the garden.

 However, you should be aware that there are many kinds of insects that are very important for the good health of your flowers and plants.

 For more about these insects, I suggest The Organic Gardener’s Handbook of Natural Insect and Disease Control: A Complete Problem-Solving Guide to Keeping Your Garden and Yard Healthy Without Chemicals by Barbara W. Ellis.

 Dragonflies are beautiful and colourful and it’s nice to see them among the flowers in the garden.